-The storage of measurements in MOSAICmodeling is a new feature, which is still under development and not released to the public.
+The storage of measurements in MOSAICmodeling is a new feature, which is still under development and not released to the public for use in productive systems .
 Nevertheless, it is usable and you can enable the functionality by getting in contact with the developer.

 The objective of the measurement database in MOSAICmodeling is to provide a systematic storage possibility of important measurements in a collaboration project.
 They can be exchanged and used for parameter estimation, design of experiments and other applications.